-The oral defense will take place via an approved electronic medium (i.e. SkypeTM, teleconference, WebExTM, GoToMeetingTM).
+The oral defense may take place in the offices of the University or via an approved electronic medium (i.e. SkypeTM, teleconference, WebExTM, GoToMeetingTM).

 FREQUENTLY ASKED QUESTIONS

 Q. How long does it take to complete the program?

 A. The minimum completion time for the program is 27 months.
 Since all courses are self-paced, the number of weeks necessary to complete a course may vary considerably based on the amount of time per week a student devotes to study, as well as the professional experience of the student.